butterfill/www-butterfill/plan-for-new/prompt-text.md

 I will `npm run dev` so please do not do that.
 Just let me know when it's time to `npm run dev`.

+---

+We are working on an astro+svelte static site using tailwind v3.
+This is mostly working but we are adding features.

+The site is available at `http://localhost:4321/` (do not `npm run dev`, as your updates will be reflected here; just `curl` if you need to check anything.)

+We are working on the article, teaching and talks pages.

+I want to add a feature: in development mode (`npm run dev`) only, there should be an `open source` button and command menu item.
+The button should appear left of the `cite` button.
+Clicking the button should open the page in vs code on a mac where the path to the root of the astro project is `~/Documents/programming/git/www-butterfill/www-butterfill-new`.

+DO NOT WRITE ANY CODE YET.
+Present your plan, ask any questions you need answers to, and wait for my confirmation.
+I am interested in learning how to add the feature myself.

+---

+We are working on an astro+svelte static site using tailwind v3.
+This is mostly working but we are adding features.

+The site is available at `http://localhost:4321/` (do not `npm run dev`, as your updates will be reflected here; just `curl` if you need to check anything.)

+The index page contains featured writing only.
+We would like to add a page, `/writing/`, which lists all writing in exactly the same style as the index page.
+There should be a link from the index page to the 'Writing' page.

+DO NOT WRITE ANY CODE YET.
+Present your plan, ask any questions you need answers to, and wait for my confirmation.

+---